Martin's Blog

 Galois descent for morphisms of functors of points

-Posted by martin on Saturday, 20 February 2010 at 21:58
+Posted by Martin Orr on Saturday, 20 February 2010 at 21:58

 I was disappointed in my last post that I was unable to prove any results about Galois descent for morphisms of functors.
 I have now tracked down a fairly mild condition on the functors that you need for this descent to work, which I shall explain below.
 Importantly, this condition is satisfied automatically by the functors of points of a scheme (though I won’t prove this).

-This tells us that if you have two $k$-functors satisfying the Galois exactness property, and a morphism of their restrictions to $K\textbf{-Alg}$ which commutes with the action of $\mathop{\mathrm{Gal}}(K/k)$, then it comes from a unique morphism of $k$-functors.
+This tells us that if you have two k-functors satisfying the Galois exactness property, and a morphism of their restrictions to K\textbf{-Alg} which commutes with the action of \mathop{\mathrm{Gal}}(K/k), then it comes from a unique morphism of k-functors.

 I shall not discuss descending functors, only morphisms.
 But a small modification to the Galois exactness condition should allow you to descend functors themselves.